Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-3.md

    ![](../../media/challenge3-deployment-center02.png)

+1. You can also view your workflow configuration by clicking on the **Preview file** button.

 1. Navigate to your GitHub repository and under **Actions** tab, you'll notice that the build has started for your web app.
 Wait for GitHub action workflow build and deploy to succeed

    ![](../../media/challenge3-github-build.png)